-Neem Flower Rasam / Veppam Poo Rasam Recipe with step by step pics and a short you tube video.
+Neem Flower Rasam / Veppam Poo Rasam Recipe with step by step pics and a short youtube video.
 This rasam is indeed a must recipe in the Tamil New year spread.
-Usually neem trees bloom flowers in the month of April and Tamil New year also falls in April month, so it is usually added in making rasam, mango pachadi etc. These neem flowers can be sun dried for 4 to 5 days, stored in a container for a year and used whenever needed.
-It has innumerable health benefits like cleansing the blood, aids digestion, healthy blood sugar level, consolidate the metabolism etc…, so try this rasam atleast once in a month.
-I couldn’t get bloomed neem flowers in Bangalore when I was planning to prepare this rasam, so my dad sent these neem flowers from our home grown trees in our backyard in Trichy.
+Usually, neem trees bloom flowers in the month of April and Tamil New year also falls in April month, so it is usually added to making rasam, mango pachadi etc. These neem flowers can be sun-dried for 4 to 5 days, stored in a container for a year and used whenever needed.
+It has innumerable health benefits like cleansing the blood, aids digestion, healthy blood sugar level, consolidate the metabolism etc…, so try this rasam at least once a month.
+I couldn’t get bloomed neem flowers in Bangalore when I was planning to prepare this rasam, so my dad sent these neem flowers from our homegrown trees in our backyard in Trichy.
 These flowers have travelled from Trichy to Bangalore through my brother…..hence it is something special for me.

 Neem Flower Rasam / Veppam Poo Rasam Recipe is indeed a must recipe in the Tamil New year spread.
-It has innumerable health benefits like cleansing the blood, aids digestion, healthy blood sugar level, consolidate the metabolism etc..., so try this rasam atleast once in a month.
+It has innumerable health benefits like cleansing the blood, aids digestion, healthy blood sugar level, consolidate the metabolism etc..., so try this rasam at least once a month.

 - 1 Small Tamarind (Gooseberry sized)

 - Salt As Required

 - 1 tbsp Ghee

 - 1 tsp Mustard Seeds

 - 1/2 tsp Urad Dal